Below are some Center programs and resources in support of Education Research.

 For more information, see The Writing Institute page.

 Medical and Health Science Education Research Grants

 SMHS encourages and supports scholarship in medical and health science education by providing $45,000 annually in grant funding for initiation of new medical and/or health science education research projects.
 All active status, regular SMHS faculty (tenured, tenure-track or non-tenure track) are eligible to submit a proposal.
 Proposals may be submitted for up to $10,000 for one project.
 The call for proposals with further instructions and application requirements is issued to faculty in the late fall via the Faculty Affairs list serve.
-Questions should be directed to Patricia Latham, Faculty Development Associate for Education Research at email@example.com.
+Questions should be directed to Patricia Latham, Associate Director for Education Research and Scholarship at firstname.lastname@example.org.

 The Call for Proposals for 2022 grants is closed.
 Please view the SMHS Education Research Grants page for more information.

 For additional sources of funding, please view our Funding for Education Research page.